-In connection with the spread of mobile devices (including smartphones) in recent years, Canon is making efforts to optimize display screens and make other improvements to its online support services to make them easier to use.
+In connection with the spread of mobile devices (including smartphones) in recent years, Canon is making efforts to optimize display screens, making online support services easier to use.

 After-sales service is critical for customers to enjoy long-term use of Canon products.
 We are therefore expanding our after-sales service network on a global scale in order to offer the same level of prompt, reliable support in every market worldwide.